 - 1. To listen to an overview of the current research directions in the group and ask questions about specific projects. - 2.
 To observe multiple laboratory techniques and get a sense of types of experiments we do, what they accomplish, and how they work. - 3.
-To try your own hand at some basic experiments and experimental troubleshooting.
+To try your own hand at some basic protocols and experimental troubleshooting.

 The key thing that we evaluate during the lab shadowing is your level of engagement.
 When you are in the lab, we expect you to be in the lab: not just your body, but your mind and its undivided attention.
-Half listening, scrolling social media, showing up late, overlooking scheduled meetings, etc. is a surefire way to get excluded from Step 2.
+Half listening, scrolling social media, showing up late, overlooking scheduled meetings, etc. will prevent students from progressing to Step 2.